valiquette/homebridge-orbit-irrigation/README.md

 <br> There are plus and minus to each, so why not have options.
 <br> if you have more than one home on your B-Hyve account you may filter devices for a home based on the street address for the location you want to display in HomeKit.

-## Note on testing
+## Notes on testing

-This plugin has only be tested against hardware types BH1-0001, HT25-0000 and WG25G2-0001.
-It may still work with hardware models.
+This plugin has been tested against hardware types BH1-0001, HT25-0000 and WG25G2-0001.
+<br>It may still work with other hardware models.
 Feedback on those devices is welcome.

 ## Installation
 1. Install this plugin using: npm install -g homebridge-orbit-irrigation